12 Monthly Safety Topics to Train All Year Round

 - What are the signs of hypothermia and frostbite?

 - What is the communication plan for extreme cold or winter weather events?

 - What resources can you provide to employees working outside in cold weather?

-- Winterize all offices and worksites such as making sure sidewalks and parking lots are clear of snow and ice, applying de-icing materials, and supplying space heaters or generators
+- Winterize all offices and worksites for injury prevention and suitable work environments.
+Make sure sidewalks and parking lots are clear of snow and ice, apply de-icing materials, and supply space heaters or generators.

 - Create cold weather kits, especially for employees who might be driving in cold weather.

 With these safety topics, you can run engaging, relevant safety meetings and inform training that will actually help keep your employees safe all year long.
 When you make safety a priority and ingrain it into the very culture of your workplace, your employees are much more likely to know just how much you care, and they’ll make safer choices overall.